White Oak Science Gateway

 WOSG Projects

 The White Oak Science Gateway (WOSG) Master Plan seeks to leverage the many assets located in the White Oak area, especially the United States Food and Drug Administration (FDA) Headquarters , and establish the foundation upon which the area will evolve into a community that offers more opportunities to learn, live, work and play.
-The Plan also envisions that the commercial centers will evolve from conventional, auto-dependent suburban shopping retail centers, business parks and light industrial areas into vibrant, mixed-use, transit-served nodes that will enhance the entire areas's quality of life, appearance, walkability, and sense of place.
+The Plan envisions new mixed-use communities served by quality transit services that will enhance the entire areas's quality of life, appearance, walkability, and sense of place.
 To that end, the County invested in the construction of the first Bus Rapid Transit (BRT) system in Maryland, called FLASH.
 Services began in October 2020.
+MCDOT has initiated work to complete preliminary engineering (35% design) for US 29 BRT Phase 2, which includes the recommended median bus lane hybrid concept.

 photo of researchersTo promote the WOSG, the County purchased in 2009 a 115-acre former compositing facility known as Site 2 from WSSC for the express purpose of creating a “World Class Bio/Life Sciences, Education and Research Community,” and in 2011 the County chose Percontee, Inc., who already owned an adjacent 165 acres, as its development partner in a public-private partnership.
-This partnership, to redevelop nearly 280 acres of industrial uses into a mixed-use center with a focus on bio/life sciences, will take place over the next 10 to 15 years.
-While the 280-acre project known as Viva White Oak is poised to transform the WOSG, new development and redevelopment in the area is not limited to this project (see below for additional development).
+This partnership, with the inclusion of MCB Real Estate, will redevelop nearly 280 acres of industrial uses known as Viva White Oak into a thriving mixed-use center with a focus on bio/life sciences.
+Since the approval of the Master Plan, several projects have been completed, are under construction or are being designed including:

 VIVA White Oak

 VIVA White Oak is a Public-Private-Partnership to develop a 280 acre master planned community.
 Land uses will include a town center, a world class bio/life science center, retail, medical offices, townhome and multifamily residential, education and public open spaces.
-MCB Real Estate has completed their due diligence to purchase the project.
 Planning and Engineering are underway to refine the masterplan.
-Construction will commence in 2025.
+Construction of the Master Plan roads is expected to commence during the second semester of 2025.

 White Oak Town Center

-White Oak Apartments is well into construction.
-It is a 387 multifamily residential development project in the heart of the White Oak Science Gateway area, located next to the Food and Drug Administration (FDA) Headquarters and the Adventist Healthcare White Oak Medical Center.
-Its excellent location provides convenient access to the I-270 Life Sciences corridor, the University of Maryland campuses, Fort Meade, downtown Silver Spring, via the Flash Bus Rapid Transit system, and is across the Montgomery College East County Education Center (see below).
+Logic White Oak Apartments is a 387 multifamily residential development project in the heart of the White Oak Science Gateway area.
+The apartments are located across the Montgomery College East County Education Center and next to the Food and Drug Administration (FDA) Headquarters and the Adventist Healthcare White Oak Medical Center.
+Its excellent location provides convenient access to the I-270 Life Sciences corridor, the University of Maryland campuses, Fort Meade, and downtown Silver Spring, via the Flash Bus Rapid Transit system.
 The project includes a five-story building with a private courtyard, sun deck and pool, outdoor cooking and dining areas, work from home amenities, a dog park and fitness center, plus 28 townhouse two-over-two residential units.

 New Ride On Bus Service - Route 27